MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/specify-runtime-requirements.md

 Specifying your app's runtime requirements is useful in scenarios such as:

-- **One-way dependencies**: If your app includes a message extension component with an action command that requires bot-sent Adaptive Card functionality, you can ensure that particular command isn't available in message extension hosts that don't support bots, such as Outlook.
+- **One-way dependencies**: If your app includes both a tab and message extension, and the tab functions as a settings page for users to configure message extension functionality, you can ensure that your settings tab doesn't load in hosts that don't support your message extension.

 - **Mutual dependencies:** When your app has specific app components that must be loaded together in order to function properly, you can ensure your app is *only available* in Microsoft 365 hosts that support all components.